 - Stay home when sick.
 Do not go to work, to school or run errands when you are sick.
 Keep children home from school and daycare when they are sick.

 - Cover coughs and sneezes with a tissue.
 Throw the used tissue away and wash your hands.
-No tissue?
-Cough or sneeze into your sleeve.

 - Wash your hands often with soap and water, especially after sneezing or coughing.
-If soap and water are not available, rub hands with an alcohol based hand sanitizer.
+If soap and water are not available, rub hands with an alcohol-based hand sanitizer.

-What are antiviral drugs?
+What are flu antiviral drugs?